arista/reknow/README.md

 A "reaction" is a combination of a query and an action.
 Like a query, it is a function that Reknow "watches" to find its dependencies.
 Unlike a query, Reknow will automatically call the function initially, and will automatically call the function again if a dependency changes.
 Also unlike a query, a reaction is allowed, and even encouraged, to change model state when it is called.

-The most common use of a reaction is to set an Entity property that is computed from other values, solely for the purpose of indexing on that property.
+The most common use of a reaction is to set an Entity property that is computed from other values, usually for the purpose of indexing on that property.
+Indexes can only operate on property values, not getter functions, so a reaction provides an equivalent solution.
 For example:

 ```ts
 export class TodoList extends R.Entity {